dtcenter/METjson2db/README.md

 # METdatacb

-A MET stat file to Couchbase JSON document converter
+## MET stat file to Couchbase JSON document converter and uploader

+This project is a GO language command-line program to generate and/or upload MET stat file data to Couchbase JSON documents.

 ## Getting Started